|Nutrition Facts (per serving)|

 How Strong Is a Tequila Sunrise?

-Assuming that you pour an 80-proof tequila and end up with a 7-ounce drink, the alcohol content of either tequila sunrise will be around 11 percent alcohol by volume (22 proof).
-You can pour as much tequila or as little juice and soda as you like to make stronger or weaker drinks.
-However, it will almost always be a rather mild cocktail.
+Assuming that you pour an 80-proof tequila and end up with a 7-ounce drink, the alcohol content of either tequila sunrise will be around 11 percent ABV (22 proof).
+You can pour as much tequila or as little juice and soda as you like to make stronger or weaker drinks, but it's almost always a relatively mild cocktail.